 Here are some common questions I get through this blog: What is the best Google SERP checker tool?
 What service do you use, and – more importantly – what free rank tracking tool or service would you recommend?

-In this post I will share some of the rank tracking tools and services I have used, why I no longer use them, and why I have used SerpBook – with zero issues – for almost a year now.
+In this post I will share some of the rank tracking tools and services I have used, why I no longer use them, and why I have used SerpBook – with zero issues – for over a year now.

 Free Keyword Rank Checker

 First off, when looking for a free SERP tracking tool, the saying “you get what you pay for” often applies.
 And for good reasons.
 Why would a profit driven company keep track of your rankings for free?
 There isn’t any money in that.

 Besides, if you didn’t like their service after your free trial (most rank tracking services aren’t very user friendly), how are they ever going to get a penny out of you?
 Which is why most SERP tracking services charge you at minimum double digits per month before even letting you access their members area.

 The logic obviously is: If the customer pays for it, they will figure it out.
 And once they are subscribed to a monthly payment plan, chances are good they will stick around because it is too much of a hassle to cancel the subscription.